riverrun/genxword/README.rst

 -  When editing the word list, there is an option to sort it, from the shortest to the longest word, and remove non-alphabetic characters.
--  Multiple languages, including right-to-left languages, such as Hebrew and Arabic, are now supported by both the Python2.7 and Python3 versions.
+-  Multiple languages, including right-to-left languages, such as Hebrew and Arabic, are now supported.

 Use
 ---